mesosphere-backup/terraform-dcos/README.md

 ### Install Terraform

-If you're on a mac environment with homebrew installed, run this command.
+If you're on a Mac environment with homebrew installed, run this command.

 ```bash
 brew install terraform